Is sex in a relationship important?

 There is a spectrum of sexuality.
 Asexual people have little to no sexual interest (and rarely have sex, but each person is different), whereas allosexual people have sexual attraction.

-In the end, we all have different attitudes to sex because we all have different feelings about sex and varying capacities for sexual desire, but none of them are bad.
+Ultimately, we all have different attitudes toward sex because we all have different feelings about sex and varying capacities for sexual desire, but none of them are bad.

 This is due to a variety of factors.